Cottonseed oil futures fall on soft demand | Business

-Cottonseed oil cake prices on Friday declined by Rs 22 to Rs 2,795 per quintal in futures trade as participants reduced their bets tracking a weak trend in spot market.
+Cottonseed oil cake prices on Wednesday declined Rs 129 to Rs 2,559 per quintal in the futures trade, as participants reduced their bets tracking a weak trend in the spot market.

 Analysts said sell-off by participants at existing levels amid subdued trend in market mainly weighed on cottonseed oil cake prices.

-On the National Commodity and Derivatives Exchange, cottonseed oil cake for May delivery fell by Rs 22, or 0.85 per cent, to Rs 2,795 per quintal with an open interest of 1,15,020 lots.
+On the National Commodity and Derivatives Exchange, cottonseed oil cake for the June delivery fell Rs 129, or 4.80 per cent, to Rs 2,559 per quintal with an open interest of 35,130 lots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)